AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 torch.eq(attention_map_without_mask, attention_map_with_mask)
 # False
 ```

-In this section we have seen an interesting use of masks in **feature extraction** level.
+In this section, we have seen an exciting use of masks in the **feature extraction** level.
 The combination of the masks and the multi-head attention layer allowed to build a representation between different entities of a **partially observable** scene.